fvdm/nodejs-centroid/README.md

 The `err` parameter can received these errors:

-	Error: No API key         No set.apikey was provided
+	Error: No API key         No apikey was provided
-	Error: No private key     No set.privatekey was provided
+	Error: No private key     No privatekey was provided
 	Error: Disconnected       The API disconnected too early
 	Error: HTTP error         The API returned a HTTP error
 	Error: No response        The API returned no data